Sustainable Kitchens: 18 Ideas for an Eco-Friendly Design

 Qualities such as carbon neutral production, renewable energy systems, recyclable packaging and investment in reforestation programmes are just a few ways that kitchen companies may push their green credentials to the next level.

-18. Use Long-Lasting LED Lighting
+18. Use long-lasting LED lighting

 Did you know that LED lighting is 75-80% more efficient than standard incandescent bulbs?
 LED lights also last 25 times longer, ensuring less waste, so opting for LED lighting wherever possible is the eco-friendly option for your kitchen.

-Hugh is Digital Editor of homebuilding.co.uk and has worked on a range of home, design and property magazines, including Grand Designs, Essential Kitchens, Bathrooms, Bedrooms and Good Homes.
+Hugh is editor of sister title Livingetc.com and former digital editor of homebuilding.co.uk.
+He has worked on a range of home, design and property magazines, including Grand Designs, Essential Kitchens, Bathrooms, Bedrooms and Good Homes.
 Hugh has developed a passion for modern architecture and green homes, and moonlights as an interior designer, having designed and managed projects ranging from single rooms to whole house renovations and large extensions.
-He's currently renovating a Victorian terrace in Essex, DIYing as much of the work as possible.
-His current project is a kitchen renovation which involves knocking through walls and landscaping a courtyard garden.
+He's currently renovating his own Victorian terrace in Essex, DIYing as much of the work as possible.
+He's recently finished his kitchen renovation, which involved knocking through walls, and landscaping a courtyard garden, and is currently working on a bathroom renovation.